 - Use the course outline to complete the PLAR Self-assessment Word form that can be found on the Prior Learning Assessment and Recognition (PLAR) web page of the main George Brown College website.

-- Return your signed application form and receipt of payment to the department co-ordinator.
-At that time, the co-ordinator will advise you on how you will need to complete your PLAR assessment and will establish a timeline for completion.
+- Once your PLAR application is processed, the co-ordinator will advise you on how you will need to complete your PLAR assessment and will establish a timeline for completion.
 Your learning may be assessed by one, or a combination of, the following methods: